ronflima/ronflima/README.md

-# Bio
+# Fast Bio

-I'm a professional program writer.Since I was a kid I wanted to deal with computers.
+I'm a professional program writer.
+Since I was a kid I wanted to deal with computers.
 My first contact with computers date back to 1982, when I met an Apple II machine.
 At that time, I was only 11.
 But only in 1986 I could get really interested in computers.
 My mother registered me on a BASIC course.
-So, I learned BASIC on TRS-80 based machines: Prologica CP-200 and Microdigital TK-85 and TK-90X.
+So, I learned BASIC on TRS-80 based
+machines: Prologica CP-200 and Microdigital TK-85 and TK-90X.

 But, in 1991, after six months of electrical engineering course, I learned Pascal.
 At that time, electrical engineering died for me, but computing was